Paul F. McManamon: Early life and education

 McManamon was born in East Cleveland, Ohio.
 He attended St Ignatius high school, where he has been recognized as a distinguished graduate.
 He received his BS in physics from John Carroll University.
-He received his MS and PhD in physics from the Ohio State University.
+He received his MS and PhD in physics from Ohio State University.

 Government career

 McManamon spent his government career at Wright-Patterson AFB.
 He started in electronic warfare and then moved into optical systems while he worked on his PhD.
 He moved from the Aeronautical Systems Division to the Air Force labs in 1979.
 Initially, he was in charge of the thermal imaging group of about 14 people in the Avionics lab.
 In 1995, he became the acting chief scientist for avionics, a position he held for 32 months.
-In 2001, he became Senior Scientist for Electro-Optical Sensors and, in 2005, he became chief scientist for Sensors, as part of the Air Force Research Laboratory.
+In 2001, he became senior scientist for electro-optical sensors and, in 2005, he became chief scientist for sensors, as part of the Air Force Research Laboratory.

 McManamon is widely recognized as the Father of the Optical Phased Array technology.
 Starting from 1987, he developed the technologies required to steer laser beams with no moving parts.
 He has both guided this effort and made significant individual technical contributions.
 He led in-house work at the Air Force research Laboratory, AFRL, authoring the IEEE WRG Baker award-winning paper in on this subject.

 He initiated the Phased Arrays approach to active electro-optical systems for laser sensing and laser weapons, and published the first papers in this area in the late 1990s.
 The Phased Array approach to active EO systems for laser sensing and laser weapons now dominates the beam control sessions at Directed Energy Professional society (DEPs) meetings.
 McManamon emphasized performance based sensing for combined sensor and processing development as chief scientist, AFRL Sensors to define an information goal, and develop the required sensors and processing to achieve that goal.

 In the early 1990s, he initiated and guided 2D LADAR Lidar for long range ID.
 He had the vision to use the designator laser along with a near IR camera to identify objects at longer range at night than can be done with a thermal imager.
 The 2D LADAR for long range ID that McManamon initiated, is now being deployed in the U.S. Air Force and Army.
 It significantly increases the object recognition range for U.S. aircraft.
 From the late 1980s until 2008 McManamon led the team at AFRL developing numerous LADAR technologies, including laser vibrometers, and synthetic aperture LADAR.